MathEXLab/PySPOD/tutorial1.md

 > Note that we are performing these visualization steps in rank = 0, only.

-## Computing time coefficients and reconstructing the high-dimensional solution
+## 3. Compute time coefficients

-We can finally compute the time coefficients and reconstruct the high-dimensional solution using a reduced set of them, and the associated SPOD modes.
+We can then compute the time coefficients and reconstruct the high-dimensional solution using a reduced set of them, and the associated SPOD modes.